 Once you obtain your degree, the sky’s the limit as far as career choices.
 Some graduates pursue employment in teaching fields, both elementary and secondary.
 Others seek out technology-based careers (computer programming, systems engineering or technician) while some branch out into the sciences (meteorology, for example).
 A mathematics degree may even open “backdoors” into fields like architecture or engineering.
 Some of the most popular career options for a mathematics major are:

 Four of the jobs listed directly above have been ranked in the list of “Top Ten Most Rewarding/Satisfying Careers” (based on job environment, stress level, outlook and income).
 If God has wired you with a math brain, then maybe His intent was for you to use it in a way that shines His glory as you delve into the endlessly complex and intricate “language” He Himself created.
+Christian colleges for math could be where He has you for your Christian college journey.
 “So whether you eat or drink or whatever you do, do it all for the glory of God.”
 (I Corinthians 10:31).

 By Amber Gragert